 Justice Commission of the Diocese of Maine

 Bishop Brown spoke of the formation of the Diocese of Maine’s Justice Commission in his statement on June 11, 2020.
-We are pleased to announce that the chair of the Justice Commission will be the Rev. Eleanor Prior of the Cathedral of St. Luke, Portland.
+The chair of the Justice Commission is the Rev. Eleanor Prior of the Cathedral of St. Luke, Portland.
 Staff liaison for the commission is Emily Keniston, Director of Faith Formation.
 The commission will integrate existing committees and networks, such as Episcopal Peace Fellowship and the Committee on Indian Relations with new initiatives to equip us for the hard work of listening, learning, and joining together to work for racial justice.
 Thanks to everyone in the diocese who shared their views and provided input through the Faith & Race Survey.
 Read more about the survey results here.
 They will help guide the commission in its work with and for you.